Program Description

 statistical methods, or computation.

-Requirements for the MA Degree (Statistics Track)
+Requirements for the MS Degree (Statistics Track)

 Coursework

-Ordinarily, eight semester courses (32 credits) in our department are required for the MA degree, including five core courses and three electives.
+Ordinarily, eight semester courses (32 credits) in our department are required for the MS degree, including five core courses and three electives.
 At most, two courses may be transferred from another institution, and these courses should correspond to those offered at Boston University.

-Only courses at the 500-level or above count toward the MA degree (typically excluding those in the 600-699 range, which serve a different function).
+Only courses at the 500-level or above count toward the MS degree (typically excluding those in the 600-699 range, which serve a different function).
 Courses numbered 500-599 are aimed at both advanced undergraduate and beginning graduate students, while courses numbered above 700 are designed primarily for graduate students.

 Core courses